PPacie/buoywatch-web/_pages/privacypolicy.md

 ## Information usage

-Buoy data is provided by the National Data Buoy Center of NOAA (http://www.ndbc.noaa.gov) and other public services.
+Buoy data is provided by the National Data Buoy Center of NOAA (http://www.ndbc.noaa.gov), Candhis (https://candhis.cerema.fr/), Meteo-France (https://donneespubliques.meteofrance.fr/) and other public services.

 ## Your consent